ProjectMitosisOS/mitosis-core/README.md

 #### 2. Hardware

 - A machine with Mellanox RDMA-capable IB NIC (later than or equal to ConnectX-4).
   - In principle there is no difficult in supporting RoCE, but we have lack such NIC for testing.
+We welcome testing and porting on other RNICs.
 - X86-64 servers

 Please refer to the document [here](./docs/setup.md) for how to configure software environments.